WJCFerguson/d1_mini_bme_280/README.md

 This is some simple Arduino/ESP8266 `.ino` sketch code to pull libraries from other people's hard work.

+There are two versions.
+One uses deep sleep between measurements to save power, the other is always on and offers a simple web page with settings.

+They both:

-* Connects to Wifi
+* Connect to Wifi
-* monitors temperature, humidity and atmospheric pressure
+* monitor temperature, humidity and atmospheric pressure
-* Serves up a simple web page with the data
-* Periodically sends data to ThingSpeak
+* Periodically send data to ThingSpeak
-* Reports and logs over Serial
+* Report and log over Serial

+The deep sleep sketch is the default (`make flash`), and the web sketch can be made with `make SKETCH=src/thingspeak_bme280.ino flash`.

 ## Prerequsites